SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-rectified-issues-observed-in-role-based-access-to-DTM-entities.md

 ticket: CTM-676
 version: 1019.0.0
 ---
-Users can now view Asset model labels and property labels as keys on the Localization page.
+Users can now view asset model and property labels as keys on the **Localization** page.
 Furthermore, the issue of simultaneously displaying "items deleted successfully" and an error message when deleting multiple assets has been resolved.